-Although Lomi Salmon was brought to Hawai’i from other pacific islanders, it is now a traditional dish that will never be absent from the table of a Hawaiian Lūʻau or any other Hawaiian lunch or dinner for that matter.
+Although Lomi Salmon was brought to Hawai’i by other pacific islanders, it is now a traditional dish that will never be absent from the table of a Hawaiian Lūʻau or any other Hawaiian lunch or dinner for that matter.

-First, the raw salmon is cured with Hawaiian salt and then it is mixed with diced sweet Maui onions, scallions, tomatoes, and hopefully, home-made chili peppah wadah*.
+First, the raw salmon is cured with Hawaiian salt, and then it is mixed with diced sweet Maui onions, scallions, tomatoes, and hopefully, homemade chili peppah wadah*.

 It presents as a type of salsa or chilled tomato salad and can be a great side dish for almost anything.
 Even scrambled eggs in the morning.
 It has a delightfully fresh and tangy taste, with just the right amount of salt and salmon texture.
 And, as we said, it goes excellent with poi!